Construction Carpentry (one-year program)

 The Heating, Ventilation, Air Conditioning, Refrigeration (HVACR) prepares students to test and service air conditioning units, perform electrical, mechanical, and maintenance tasks.
 Students learn about the installation, maintenance, and operation of residential air conditioning and refrigeration systems.
 Principles of air conditioning and refrigeration are explained, including gas expansion and compression, heat transfer, evaporation, condensation, thermostatic control, motors and electrical circuitry.
 Students also learn the basic heat system which includes operating controls, carbon monoxide analysis, service maintenance, and installation.

-Masonry (one-year program)
+Construction Masonry (one-year program)

 The Masonry course prepares students to be highly skilled craftsmen who use specialized equipment and tools to mix mortar, bond materials together for form patterns, and lay out and construct foundations, masonry walls, patios, and other types of stone work.
 Upon completion, graduates may work as a mason helper, enter an apprenticeship, or operate their own business.

-Plumbing and Pipefitting (one-year program)
+Construction Plumbing and Pipefitting (one-year program)

 The Plumbing and Pipefitting course will prepare students to assemble, measure and construct piping and plumbing systems.
 Students will learn to install, repair, and replace piping systems.
 Students will fabricate piping materials for water, gas, drain, waste, and vent systems by installing hot water tanks, appliances, and fixtures.
 They will also learn how to lay-out plans for plumbing systems, maintain plumbing equipment, rough in piping systems, and install hydronic heating systems.

-Painting and Decorating (one-year program)
+Painting and Drywall Finishing (one-year program)

 Welding for Construction Trades (one-year program)